vladodyanov/the_speach_therapy_center/README.md

 # The speach therapy center
-The Speech Therapy Center is a comprehensive web application designed to facilitate seamless communication and management for both patients and staff in a speech therapy clinic located in the city of Blagoevgrad, Bulgaria.
+The Speech Therapy Center is a comprehensive web application designed to facilitate seamless communication and management for both patients and therapists in a speech therapy clinic located in the city of Blagoevgrad, Bulgaria.
 With a user-friendly interface, the platform offers various pages accessible both with and without login credentials, ensuring ease of access and functionality.

 ## Table of Contents
 * [General Info](#general-information)